pfmahoney/Proform_tdf_v2_BLE/README.md

 You will then need to flash the ESP32S3.
 This is likely to be the hard part if you are not familiar with flashing ESP32 devices.

-I have included a "factory-merged.bin" image which should flash without VS Code or Arduino IDE using esptool. esptool.py --chip esp32s3 write_flash 0x0 ws_esp32s3_t_lcd7_firmware_factory-merged.bin
+I have included a "factory-merged.bin" image which should flash without VS Code or Arduino IDE using esptool - which you can download for most operating systems:

+esptool.py --chip esp32s3 write_flash 0x0 ws_esp32s3_t_lcd7_firmware_factory-merged.bin

 Or you can flash using the web interface on Adafruit's website: